2024년 3월 고2 모의고사 변형 (31-42번)

 A ____ of investigators have modeled how curiosity influences musical composition.

-In the case of Beethoven, computer modeling focused on the thirtytwo piano sonatas written after age thirteen revealed that the musical patterns found in all of Beethoven’s music decreased in ____ sonatas, while novel patterns, including patterns that were unique to a particular sonata, increased.
+In the case of Beethoven, computer modeling focused on the thirtytwo piano sonatas written after age thirteen revealed that the musical patterns found in all of Beethoven’s music decreased in later sonatas, while novel patterns, including patterns that were unique ____ a particular sonata, increased.

 ____ is a powerful driver of human creativity.